After earning a B.A. at Boston University, Prof. Debes completed his PhD in Philosophy

 at the University of Michigan, where he won awards for both his teaching and his dissertation

 work, including a Charlotte Newcombe Fellowship in 2005-06.
 He joined the faculty

 at Memphis in 2006.
-His published research is in the areas of Ethics and the History
+His published research is in the areas of Moral Theory and the

-of Ethics, with an emphasis on Human Dignity, Moral Psychology, Enlightenment Ethics
+History of Ethics, with an emphasis on Human Dignity, Moral Psychology, Enlightenment

 Recent work includes “Adam Smith on Dignity and Equality” (British Journal for History